-Soon, in Europe the plague caused the death of many people, and many people went to Sedlec before their death.
+Soon, in Europe, the plague caused the death of many people, and many people went to Sedlec before their end.

-In a little amount of time a lot of people were buried in Sedlec, and thus came the idea of creating an ossuary.
-The task of creating the ossuary was given to a half blind monk who arranged the bones.
-But only more than 300 years later, the bones were arranged artistically as they are today.
+In a short time, many people were buried in Sedlec Ossuary, and thus came the idea of creating an ossuary.
+Building the ossuary was given to a half-blind monk who arranged the bones.
+But more than 300 years later, the bones were arranged artistically as they are today.

-In 1870, a local woodcarver, Frantisek Rindt was given the task to decorate the chapel with the bones.
-And the amazing result speak for itself.
-40.000 human bodies are now arranged and the place is now popularly known as the Church of Bones.
+In 1870, a local woodcarver, Frantisek Rindt, was tasked with decorating the chapel with the bones.
+And the fantastic result speaks for itself.
+40.000 human bodies are now arranged, and the place is now popularly known as the Church of Bones.

-In 1970, 100 years after Rindt made the decoration of the ossuary, a Czech filmmaker, Jan Svankmayer made a small 10 minute documentary about it.
-Unofrtunately there is no English version, only Czech.
+In 1970, 100 years after Rindt decorated the ossuary, a Czech filmmaker, Jan Svankmayer, made a 10-minute documentary about it.
+Unfortunately, there is no English version, only Czech.